 Lavandin (Lavandula x intermedia) is actually a hybrid created from true lavender (lavendula augustifolia) and spike lavender (Lavendula latifolia).
 The true lavender grows higher in the mountains while the spike lavender or aspic as it is sometimes known grows down lower.
 Where they tended to meet they would cross pollinate and lavandin came into being.
 As it is a hybrid it’s appearance can vary some, but in general it is a larger plant than true lavender with woody stems.
 The flowers vary from blue like true lavender to more greyish, similar to spike lavender.

 When looking at ingredients on a natural product that uses essential oils you may see lavandin listed either with lavender or by itself.
-Lavandin may be added to an essential oil blend to help strengthen either the scent or its actions or to give the scent more staying power.
+It may be added to an essential oil blend to help strengthen either the scent or its actions or to give the scent more staying power.
 It has a stronger scent and is considered beneficial for inflammation, respiratory and circulatory conditions.
 Reach for lavandin to help with sore muscles and joint pain.
 It can also aid in clearing sinuses and symptoms of colds and flu.
 One benefit it does NOT share with lavender is the ability to help heal burns.
 Due to its higher camphor content, lavandin can actually make the burns worse.

-The scent of lavandin is similar to lavender but more pungent with a slightly different note to it.
+Its scent is similar to lavender but more pungent with a slightly different note to it.
 We use lavandin in some our soap blends to help intensify the lavender scent as well as to extend its staying power.
-Another thing I like about Lavandin is that it is less likely to have been adulterated as opposed to true lavender.
-If it says Lavandin then you usually know you are getting Lavandin, whereas with Lavender you really need to know your supplier to make sure you are getting the real deal.
+Another thing I like about Lavandin is that it is less likely to have been adulterated.
+If it says Lavandin then you usually know you are getting Lavandin.
+With Lavender you really need to know your supplier to make sure you are getting the real deal.